damianhakert/damianhakert.github.io/source/posts/2017-03-17-how-is-team-member-1-doing.html.md

 author_twitter: XMDRamos
 categories: inside GitLab
 image_title: '/images/unsplash/man-standing.jpg'
-description: "People asked how team-member-1 is doing after we overcame the DB incident.
-We're here to tell you that!"
+description: "People asked how team-member-1 is doing after the DB incident of Jan 31st - Feb 1st.
+We're here to tell you that."
 ee_cta: false
 ---

 The engineer that gave the unfortunate command to [delete our primary database](/2017/02/01/gitlab-dot-com-database-incident/) was not only on our minds but also of other people.
+He's known by the community as "team-member-1", as we refered to him by this expression in our public communications during the incident.

-During and after the DB incident, we received notes from our community asking how was _team-member-1_ doing.
+During and after the [DB incident](/2017/02/10/postmortem-of-database-outage-of-january-31/) with GitLab.com, we received notes from our community asking how was _team-member-1_ doing.
 We're here to tell you that.

+We are still putting all our efforts to improve GitLab.com's infrastrure as a whole, to prevent that incidents like this happen in the future.

 <!-- more -->